NamanGarg11/CodeCrafter/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-## 📃 License

-MIT License.
-Free to use, fork, and modify.

----